ayumi-cloud/oc-security-module/browser_type_api.md

 Value | Description
 ---|---
-noVersion | Request hiding their browser version, good bots bypass this mode. malware | Bad fake browsers containing malware or adware etc. dead | Browsers that have been discontinued.
+n/a | Default (fallback if module can't determine value). noVersion | Request hiding their browser version, good bots bypass this mode. malware | Bad fake browsers containing malware or adware etc. dead | Browsers that have been discontinued.